-Ensure that audit workpapers and supporting documentation are accurate, include substantiated audit findings, support audit objectives and test plans and meet departmental and professional audit standards.
-Coordinate with the manager of AAS, reviews of staff’s work throughout the audit, and provide appropriate and timely feedback to staff on workpaper content and quality.
+1. Ensure that audit workpapers and supporting documentation are accurate, substantiate audit findings, support audit objectives and test plans and meet departmental and professional audit standards.
+Coordinate with Manager of Audit and Advisory Services, reviews of stass’s work throughout the audit and provide appropriate and timely feedback to staff on performance workpaper content and qualit

-Work with Manager of AAS to prepare draft and final audit reports to CareFirst management on audit results and corrective actions.
+2. Work with Manager, MAR Compliance Office to prepare draft and final Audit/Certification Reports to management and officers on audit results and corrective actions.

-Work with management of various business areas in coordinating and evaluating internal control self-assessments, business process efficiencies, and other advisory and consultative work as requested or assigned.
-Write reports or memoranda to management communicating observations from the work performed, offering recommendations on strengthening controls, risk mitigation, and corrective actions.
+3. Work with management of various business areas in coordinating and evaluating internal control self-assessments, business process efficiencies and other advisory work as requested/assigned.
+Perform special reviews (e.g., management requests) and audits, provide advisory services and actively engage in business committees or task forces to address risks and business process effectiveness as requested by management.
+Respond effectively and timely.
+Write reports or memoranda to management communicating the results of the work performed, establish action plans, and perform follow-up.

-Provide business process and internal control expertise by monitoring the progress and management of corporate initiatives or projects (e.g., systems development, business process re-engineering) to advise and consult on risk management and controls for new systems, major system enhancements, and/or business processes, based on a system or process development life cycle methodology.
-Work collaboratively with the project team during project development and post-implementation to identify risks/issues and facilitate recommendations for corrective actions.
+4. Provide business process and internal control expertise by monitoring the progress and management of corporate initiatives or projects (e.g. systems development, business process re-engineering) to advise and consult on risk management and controls for system enhancements and/or business processes, based on a system or process development life cycle methodology.
+Work collaboratively with the project team to identify project development and post-implementation risks/issues and facilitate recommendations for corrective actions.

-Assist in projects that maintain and enhance AAS department protocols, procedures, and processes.
-Provide support for control monitoring/analysis aspects of the department such as audit issue follow-up reporting, root cause analysis, and data mining activities as assigned.
-Identify and maintain a repository of best practices and benchmarking information related to internal auditing and CareFirst business operations.
+6. Assist in projects that maintain and enhance AAS department protocols, procedures and processes.
+Provide support for control monitoring/analysis aspects of the department such as audit issue follow up reporting, root cause analysis and data mining activities as assigned.
+Identity and maintain a repository of best practices and benchmarking information related to internal auditing and CareFirst business operations.

 Equal Employment Opportunity